 WHO says countries should not order COVID-19 boosters while others still need vaccines

-GENEVA, July 12 (Reuters) - Rich countries should not be ordering booster shots for their vaccinated populations while other countries have yet to receive COVID-19 vaccines, the World Health Organization said on Monday.
+GENEVA (Reuters) -Rich countries should not be ordering booster shots for their vaccinated populations while other countries have yet to receive COVID-19 vaccines, the World Health Organization said on Monday.

 WHO Director-General Tedros Adhanom Ghebreyesus said deaths were again rising from the COVID-19 pandemic, the Delta variant was becoming dominant, and many countries had yet to receive enough vaccine doses to protect their health workers.

-"The Delta variant is ripping around the world at a scorching pace, driving a new spike in COVID-19 cases and death," Tedros said, noting that the highly contagious variant, first detected in India, had now been found in more than 104 countries.
+“The Delta variant is ripping around the world at a scorching pace, driving a new spike in COVID-19 cases and death,” Tedros told a briefing, noting that the highly contagious variant, first detected in India, had now been found in more than 104 countries.

 “The global gap in COVID-19 vaccine supply is hugely uneven and inequitable.
 Some countries and regions are actually ordering millions of booster doses, before other countries have had supplies to vaccinate their health workers and most vulnerable,” said Tedros.